Skip to Main Content

 • Must be a candidate seeking an Initial educator licence in Massachusetts through a state-approved educator preparation programme or an alternative licensure route

-• The Communication & Literacy Skills (CLS) test is mandatory for all candidates seeking any Initial teaching licence, regardless of subject area
+• The Communication & Literacy Skills (CLS) test is mandatory for all candidates seeking any Initial teaching licence, regardless of subject area — unless the candidate qualifies for the new CLS waiver pathway introduced in 2026 (see Key Facts) or has passed an approved alternative assessment

 • Subject-area tests must correspond to the endorsement sought; candidates may sit tests before, during, or after completing their preparation programme